Drevlianskyi Strict Nature Reserve

 Our activities in the area

-As part of the “Polesia – Wilderness Without Borders” project, the Drevlianskyi Landscape Reserve – adjacent to the Drevlianskyi Strict Nature Reserve – was expanded by 119 hectares.
-This expansion enhances ecological connectivity, forming a unified protected area alongside the Chornobyl Biosphere Reserve.
+In collaboration with local conservation partners, FZS has supported the expansion of the Drevlianskyi Landscape Reserve – adjacent to the above described Drevlianskyi Strict Nature Reserve – increasing its size by 119 hectares.
+This expansion enhances the connectivity between protected areas, forming a continuous conservation zone that also includes the adjacent Chornobyl Ecological and Radiation Biosphere Reserve.

 The project “Polesia – Wilderness Without Borders” is part of the Endangered Landscapes & Seascapes Programme and is funded by Arcadia.
 The project is coordinated by Frankfurt Zoological Society (FZS).